ThZobel/MetaFold/README.md

 **A powerful desktop application for laboratory data management and experiment organization**

-MetaFold simplifies the creation of standardized folder structures and metadata files for life sciences experiments, with seamless integration to electronic lab notebooks and image management systems.
+## Which problem is solved by this tool

+MetaFold simplifies laboratory data management through easy-to-use templates that create **reproducible metadata**.
+It reduces manual steps by automatically generating folder structures and metadata files at multiple locations simultaneously.
+Thanks to its **integration with OMERO and ELNs**, microscopy data can be automatically imported based on the existing metadata — saving researchers significant time and effort.

 ---